 Sea level rise and shelf seas

-Sea level rise is a key marine impact of climate change and will have a substantial effect on the world's coastal infrastructure, communities and ecosystems.
+Sea level rise is a key marine impact of climate change.

 Sea level rise is expensive, both in terms of the damage it will cause, and the cost of defending against it.
 Reducing uncertainty in projected changes in sea level allows for the most appropriate and cost effective adaptation measures to be taken.
 There are two aspects of sea level that are of interest: the mean sea level (the sea level averaged over the tidal cycle) and extreme sea level (typically the maximum sea level experienced during storm events).
 Under global warming there could be changes in both of these.